 Photo by Ethan Hill

-Author of the New York Times bestseller, Patti LuPone: A Memoir, will be featured this fall as Joan Ramsey on this season’s installment of the FX series American Horror Story: Coven, will return to Carnegie Hall in November to perform her fourth solo concert and next year will be seen in the new season of the HBO series Girls.
-Miss LuPone’s most recent Broadway appearances include David Mamet’s The Anarchist and the new musical Women on the Verge of a Nervous Breakdown, for which she was nominated for Tony, Drama Desk and Outer Critics Circle Awards.
+Author of the New York Times bestseller, Patti LuPone: A Memoir, Miss LuPone is currently starring in the Los Angeles Opera's new production of John Corigliano's The Ghosts of Versailles.
+She will be seen this spring on the Showtime series Penny Dreadful.
+Her most recent Broadway appearances include David Mamet’s The Anarchist and Lincoln Center Theater's production of the new musical Women on the Verge of a Nervous Breakdown, for which she was nominated for Tony, Drama Desk and Outer Critics Circle Awards.

 Since 2000 she’s appeared regularly at the Ravinia Festival.
 First in its Sondheim series when she starred as Mrs. Lovett in Sweeney Todd, Desiree in A Little Night Music, Fosca in Passion, Cora Hooper in Anyone Can Whistle, Madame Rose in Gypsy and in two different roles in Sunday in the Park with George.
 Her subsequent appearances there include a reprise of her performance in Heggie’s To Hell and Back, a concert performance of Weill’s The Seven Deadly Sins and starring in the title role in a concert production of Annie Get Your Gun.